cdbdev/choice-board-backend/README.md

 # Choice-board-backend
-Backend code for Choice Board in Golang
+Backend code for Choice Board in Golang.

+> **REMARK**: The 'web' folder is not part of the source code itself, but necessary to run the application.

 # How-to